Free and Independent Faction: Final splits

 Before the election of 1884, Tacu, Ștefan Șendrea, Gheorghiu and their colleagues had left the Faction to take up PNL seats in Chamber, being criticized by the anti-Brătianu camp for their quick transformation into disciplined party cadres.
+Voinov followed suit, and had a stint as Justice Minister.
+By June 1884, he had lost the support of liberal youths, including those of Western Moldavia, who called on him to resign and be replaced by a PNL eminence, Anastase Stolojan.
 According to Conservative reports, in 1887 the Faction still existed as a distinct chapter within the PNL "collective", kept alive by the spoils system and working to "falsify public opinion" on the side of the PNL.
 The Opposition Committees mounted the anti-PNL campaign in preparation for the January 1888 election, forming the Iași League of Resistance.
 In addition to the older affiliates of the Committees, League members included Alecu Holban and Pogor.
 Mârzescu voiced the group's criticism of Carol whom he accused of validating PNL-ist corruption.
 Also in 1887, remnants of the Faction heckled Carol as he returned for a visit to Iași.